BlazeDope/google-homepage/README.md

 This current project is a training method.
-I have demostrated that i know HTML and CSS good enough to clone webpages and that i know how to use the developvers tools.
+Once i finished this project, i demostrated that i know HTML and CSS good enough to clone webpages and how to use the developvers tools.